NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

 Let's think about how Bot Detection Services are implemented by following a typical browsing session of a website.
 As discussed above, those systems collect data from both the client side and the server side.

+The very first event relevant for bot detection is the DNS lookup of the hostname that a browser establishes a connection with.
+The browser uses the operating systems local DNS resolver to lookup the A and AAAA DNS resource record for the hostname.
+Worded differently, it asks for the IPv4 or IPv6 address that corresponds to the hostname used in the URL that was entered in the browser's address bar.

+Upon such a lookup, the DNS server can check that the resolvers client's IP address is the same or belongs to the same ISP as the IP address that communicates with the web server.
+Put differently, it can be checked on the DNS server that no [DNS leak](https://en.wikipedia.org/wiki/DNS_leak) occurs.

+After the IP address of the domain name has been obtained, the browser is ready to establish a connection with the web server.

 Before a browser is able to display anything, a TCP and TLS handshake has to occur to establish a TCP connection to the web server (In case we are using https, which almost always is the case nowadays).

 <figure>
   <img src="{static}/images/tslHandshake.svg" alt="TCP and TLS handshake" />
   <figcaption>Before index.html is downloaded, a TCP and TLS handshake has to happen.<span style="font-size: 60%">(Source: https://hpbn.co/building-blocks-of-tcp/)</span></figcaption>
 </figure>

 As soon as the first incoming SYN packet arrives on the server, an anti bot system is capable of performing the following lookups on the server side: